stockmind/docker-jupyter-sql-notebook/README.md

 The script will launch and setup containers required to a fully working Jupyter and PostgreSQL env.

-Then into notebook use to connect:
+Then into notebook use this snippet to connect:
 ```
 %load_ext sql_magic
 import pandas.io.sql as psql